near/wallet-selector/packages/ledger/README.md

 ## Options

-- `iconPath`: (`string?`): Image URL for the icon shown in the modal.
-This can also be a relative path or base64 encoded image
+- `iconUrl`: (`string?`): Image URL for the icon shown in the modal.
+This can also be a relative path or base64 encoded image.

 ## License